 Several games in the series have also been observed to assign significant advantages to economic policies that they acknowledge in their own documentation have never actually ended well in real history.
 Particularly egregious in the case of "planned economies" in Civilization 5.

 The economy of the Great Underground Empireas described in the manual is hopeless.
 There is exactly one bank.
 There is no mention of trade.
 Every business in the country is a subsidiary of the mega-conglomerate FrobozzCo.
-On top of that, the government enacted a 98% tax rate, with the money going to frivolous projects that mainly served to boost the ego of its ruler, King Dimwit the Excessive, such as a statue of the king several hundred feet high.
+On top of that, the government enacted a 98% tax rate, with the money going to frivolous projects that mainly served to boost the ego of its ruler, King Dimwit the Excessive, such as a statue of the king several hundred feet high (All of these combined may explain why Dimwit's reign contained three major civil wars and 2-3 tax riots a day on average).
 The whole point of this background information (Other than to provide hidden clues to be used as copy protection) was to establish the Flathead dynasty, especially Dimwit and his eleven siblings, as a pack of idiots.

 The economy of Victoria 2 is supposed to be pretty realistic, but bugs and simplification make it a bit weird.
 For example, the factories don't store their manufactured goods anywhere.
 They just sell whatever they can and dump the rest somewhere.
 Even when this happens, they don't reduce the output unless they begin to lose money - when they begin to fire workers.
 Also, people buy their goods on the global market starting from the most prestigious nations.
 Because of that, it may happen that no worker in Germany can buy firewood, because everything has been used up by poor farmers from British India.